Mini Pecan Pie Tarts with a Buttery Shortbread Crust

 Yield: 14 tarts

-Mini Pecan Pie Tarts with the BEST Shortbread Crust
+Mini Pecan Pie Tarts with a Buttery Shortbread Crust

 Mini Pecan Pie Tarts feature a gooey pecan filling baked in buttery shortbread crusts.
 These bite-size desserts are perfect for holidays and parties, and a drizzle of chocolate on top makes them extra festive.